Corsica is a road trip paradise. But with high mountains on such a small territory, lots of roads are sinuous.

 - Seatbelts are mandatory for all

-- In France, if a crossroads has not sign or indication, you give way to the person coming from your right
+- If a crossroads has not sign or indication, you give way to the person coming from your right

 - Traffic that is on the roundabout has priority